Cambrai: University life

-The Cambrai city hall is the national headquarters of the Union for the horse breed of the "Trait du Nord".
-The Trait du Nord national competition is traditionally held during the last weekend of July at the Palais des Grottes.
-Bringing together the elite of the breed, it ends on Sunday afternoon on the Place de l'hôtel de Ville with a grand parade, the most important festive presentation in France of a breed of draft horses.

 Health

 Medical density is quite good at Cambrai, when compared with the regional and national averages.
 In the agglomeration community there are 2.04 general practitioners per 1,000 inhabitants (Nord Pas-de-Calais region and metropolitan France 1.65), and 1.98 specialist doctors per 1,000 inhabitants (region: 1.39, metropolitan France: 1.74).

 The Saint-Julien hospital, which housed the poor and the sick, was founded in 1070.
 Today it remains as a chapel adjoining the municipal theatre.
 Over the following centuries, other hospitals were founded: The Saint-Lazare Hospital for lepers, the Charité Hospital, Saint-Jean Hospital, the Saint Jacques au Bois Hospital to welcome the pilgrims, the general hospice of La Charité founded in 1752 to accommodate the elderly, beggars and the marginalised.

-After World War II the construction of a modern hospital was envisaged.
+After World War II, the construction of a modern hospital was envisaged.

 The Central Hospital of Cambrai has a capacity of 770 beds and 108 seats.
 It employs a staff of 150 officers and has a non-medical staff of 1,200.
 Three annex buildings are reserved for medium and long stay, maternity (1982) and Psychiatry (1983–1884) patients.
 A Nursing Training Institute was opened in 1967.

 The work for the construction of the present site began in 1959, the installation of the patients being carried out between 1966 and 1968.
 In 2007, the work to modernise and expand the central hospital was undertaken.

 The 2010 prize list of "the safest hospitals" places the Central Hospital of Cambrai as the 11th best in the national ranking.

 Cambrai has three private clinics: The Sainte-Marie Clinic, Saint-Roch clinic and the Cambrésis Clinic.